Federal Funding Programs

 The Grants for Buses and Bus Facilities Formula Program provides funding to States and transit agencies through a statutory formula.
 The statute also includes two discretionary programs through which rural entities can receive funding for EV bus infrastructure and EV fleet acquisition: the Grants for Buses and Bus Facilities Discretionary Program and the LowNo Emissions Bus Discretionary Program.

-Note that rural applicants to the Low-No Emissions Bus Discretionary Program must submit as part of a consolidated State application.
+Note that rural applicants to both competitive programs must be submitted by a State, either individually or as part of a consolidated statewide application.

 - Eligible EV activities: Public transportation charging, vehicle acquisition